Going to work to workout

 Katherine Smith, representing the American Heart Association, said the ideas do not need to be complicated.
 Instead of taking doughnuts to the routine meeting, she suggested, take doughnuts and fruit.
 Instead of stocking soft drinks, provide soft drinks and water.
 The idea, she said, is to provide people with opportunities to make healthier choices.

 Panelists also talked about incentives employers can offer to boost wellness.
-For example, Andy Bruns, president and publisher of Herald-Mail Media, said the company offers wellness screenings and checks.
+For example, Andy Bruns, president and publisher of Herald-Mail Media, said the company offers wellness screenings and checks as an example of some of the employee incentives they offer.
 As an incentive, he said, employees receive insurance discounts for participating in the screenings as well as making healthy choices, such as quitting smoking.

 The panelists detailed resources that are available to help people pursue healthier lifestyles.